 Readers can browse the full report online through the HTML site or download PDFs of the full report or individual indicators.
 In both the PDF and HTML versions, indicators are hyperlinked to tables in the Digest of Education Statistics.
 These tables contain the source data used in the most recent edition of The Condition of Education.

 Data Sources and Estimates

 Using estimates calculated from data based on a sample of the population requires consideration of several factors before the estimates become meaningful.
 When using data from a sample, some margin of error will always be present in estimations of characteristics of the total population or subpopulation because the data are available from only a portion of the total population.
 Consequently, data from samples can provide only an approximation of the true or actual value.
-The margin of error of an estimate, or the range of potential true or actual values, depends on several factors such as the amount of variation in the responses, the size and representativeness of the sample, and the size of the subgroup for which the estimate is computed.
-The magnitude of this margin of error is measured by what statisticians call the “standard error” of an estimate.
-When data from sample surveys are reported, the standard error is calculated for each estimate.
-The standard errors for all estimated totals, means, medians, or percentages reported in the tables of The Condition of Education can be viewed on the NCES website.
-In order to caution the reader when interpreting findings in The Condition of Education, estimates from sample surveys are flagged with a “!” when the standard error is 30 percent of the estimate or greater, and suppressed with a “†” when the standard error is 50 percent of the estimate or greater.
+The margin of error of an estimate—i.e., the range of potential true or actual values—depends on several factors, such as the amount of variation in the responses, the size and representativeness of the sample, and the size of the subgroup for which the estimate is computed.
+The magnitude of this margin of error is measured by what statisticians call the standard error of an estimate.
+A larger standard error typically indicates that the estimate is less precise, while a smaller standard error typically indicates that the estimate is more precise.